 Aluminum

-Aluminum Metal Coil & Sheet Metal
+Aluminum Coil & Sheet Metal

 Pre-Painted Prime Grade Aluminum

-Known as the lightest metal roofing material available, aluminum is approximately 1/3 the weight of steel, but its strength-to-weight ratio is one of the highest of the common metals (think airplanes).
+Known as the lightest metal roofing material available, aluminum is about 1/3 the weight of steel, but its strength-to-weight ratio is one of the highest of the common metals (think airplanes).
 Its light weight combined with resistance to corrosion and high heat make it an ideal material for metal roofing and metal wall panels, especially in coastal environments exposed to regular salt spray.
 Aluminum is very malleable making it easy to work with when roll forming metal panels and it's 100% recyclable.
 Aluminum naturally reflects light and emits heat so its also energy efficient.

 BENEFITS OF ALUMINUM: